mulderp/mulderp.github.com/_posts/2013-12-11-Chef-and-Rubies.md

 Chef is built around cookbooks, and you can fetch cookbook dependencies for a project with Berkshelf, as explained in [a previous post](http://thinkingonthinking.com/berkshelf-and-chef/).

-To fetch the RVM cookbook, we use this Berksfil:
+To fetch the RVM cookbook, we use this Berksfile:

 <pre>
   site :opscode